Disaster Relief & Preparedness

 Find American Heart Association Classes

-The State Assistance Information Line (SAIL) is a toll-free hotline activated during emergencies (like hurricanes or wildfires) to provide real-time updates on evacuations, road closures, and shelters.
+The State Assistance Information Line (SAIL) and local county hotlines are activated during emergencies (such as hurricanes) to provide real-time updates on evacuations, shelters, and road closures.

 Know Your Zone: